 How do you, a dentist, help your patients out?
 With dental care, dental treatment, and dental appliances.
 Those are the services you provide and should be evident to your readers.

-In this section, you get to explain to potential patients which are your main dental procedures, which orthodontic appliances you work with, and so on.
+In this section, you get to explain to potential patients what are your main dental procedures, which orthodontic appliances you work with, and so on.
 Since this is an important part of your website, it should be optimized with SEO dental services.

 Essential keywords for the treatment are paramount, such as metal braces or traditional braces, retainers, aligners, and their variations if needed.
 For example: